epython-dev/epython/README.md

 ## Docker Development
 ----------------------

-Install Docker Daemon, then run:
+Install Docker, then run:

 `docker build -t epython-wasm -f ./development/Dockerfile .`

+From the root of the repository.

 To run the interactive session:

-`docker run -i epython-wasm:latest "/bin/bash"`
+`docker run -p 8008:8000 -t epython-wasm:latest `